dashmorgan/ad_recommendation_cnn/README.md

 ## Add recommendation CNN
+# Please, find the link to my Medium blog post for this analysis that summarize all findings: https://daria-morgan.medium.com/add-recommendation-system-using-cnn-32d7b08d2dab

 <br>
 This project aims to help companies improve ad efficiency by matching their advertisements to website content using a convolutional neural network model to classify images and choose the closest to reflect what is on each webpage.
 <br>